 Flutter as we know it today is two years younger than React Native.
 It appeared in 2015 as Sky, but was later renamed and became famous specifically as Flutter.
 Flutter is based on a programming language called Dart.
-Flutter was unveiled at the Dart Developer Summit and impressed the audience with its stateful hot reload feature.
+The framework was unveiled at the Dart Developer Summit and impressed the audience with its stateful hot reload feature.
 This feature allows developers to make changes in code and reflect them immediately in the running application without having to restart it or change the state.

 Many companies are now enjoying the advantages of React Native.
 Facebook’s mobile app is written entirely in React

 Flutter runs on C and C++, which allows developers to use platform-specific SDKs for Android and iOS.
 It’s been out of beta in December 2018, so a full-fledged development experience is already available for you.

 The best thing about React Native is that it speeds up development, and its architecture allows you to reuse components in different parts of your apps.
 Flutter has the similar logic though, so both Flutter and React Native are convenient and fast to develop on in this respect.
 Reusing components saves lots of time and allows you to adapt an application for both iOS and Android much faster than you could create two native apps.

 Many companies are now enjoying the advantages of React Native.
-Some of the pages in Facebook’s mobile app is written entirely in React.
+Some of the pages in Facebook’s mobile app are written in React.
 Other apps like Instagram and LinkedIn also use React as their core language.